To Greenland’s coasts

 Meet the Nanuq2020 Adventurers

-Polarquest adventurer Kevin Monneron and Gaspard Durieux set off on board Nanuq – the same glorious sustainable sailing vessel we used during the Polarquest2018 expedition.
-They crossed the Arctic Ocean from Iceland to Greenland to explore the Blosseville glacier.
+Polarquest adventurer Kevin Monneron set off on board Nanuq – the same glorious sustainable sailing vessel we used during the Polarquest2018 expedition.
+He crossed the Arctic Ocean from Iceland to Greenland to explore the Blosseville glacier.

 Kevin is a free-diver scientist who explored the cold waters under the Arctic sea and the Greenland lakes.
-Gaspard is an experienced sailor and water scientist, who assisted in and communicated about the adventure.
+He was supported from Iceland by Gaspard Durieux, who communicated about the adventure.

 31 July 2020